UniversalDependencies/docs/treebanks/xav_xdt/xav_xdt-pos-ADV.md

 ## Morphology

-The form / lemma ratio of `ADV` is 1.020408 (the average of all parts of speech is 1.232409).
+The form / lemma ratio of `ADV` is 1.000000 (the average of all parts of speech is 1.229787).

 The 1st highest number of forms (3) was observed with the lemma “_”: <em>Duréi, ahömhö, uptabi</em>.

 The 2nd highest number of forms (2) was observed with the lemma “nima”: <em>Nimame, nimamem</em>.

-The 3rd highest number of forms (2) was observed with the lemma “sa'ẽtẽ”: <em>Tsa'ẽtẽ, sa'ẽtẽ</em>.
+The 3rd highest number of forms (2) was observed with the lemma “tame”: <em>Tameb, tame</em>.

 `ADV` occurs with 2 features: <tt><a href="xav_xdt-feat-Polarity.html">Polarity</a></tt> (6; 5% instances), <tt><a href="xav_xdt-feat-AdvType.html">AdvType</a></tt> (1; 1% instances)